 Last night we went over to a friend’s house to drink wine, eat delicious food, and socialize.
-We decided it would be fun to throw in a wine craft.
-This simple project turned out better than imagined, which got us thinking, this would be the perfect favor for a vineyard bachelorette party or a wine themed bridal shower.
+We decided it would be fun to throw in a craft by making some wine cork keychains.

 *This post contains affiliate links*

 We drink wine on the regular and collect corks, so we’re always looking for fun wine cork projects.
 If you decide to do this favor start saving your corks now!
 If you are having your event at a vineyard or a winery, call them to see if they can supply you with corks.
 Not only is this cost effective, you will be using corks that have the winery logo and will remind guests of that event.